Alik-Kumar-Ghosh/name_magic_cpp/README.md

 # name_magic_cpp
-enter your name and see the magic
+Enter your name and see the magic